Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination: Introduction

-Dust map systematics is concerning for a wide range of upcoming cosmology experiments aiming at precision constraints in, e.g., matter density, growth rates, dark energy, neutrino masses, and primordial non-gaussianity.
-When SFD is used to derive absolute photometry for sources, due to the CIB residual, Galactic extinction would be over-corrected in a redshift- and spatial-dependent manner following the pattern of the cosmic web.
+Dust map systematics is concerning for a wide range of upcoming cosmology experiments aiming at precision constraints in, e.g., matter density, growth rates, dark energy, neutrino masses, and primordial non-Gaussianity.
+When SFD is used to derive absolute photometry for sources, due to the CIB residual, Galactic extinction would be overcorrected in a redshift- and spatial-dependent manner following the pattern of the cosmic web.
 These correlated overcorrections then bias estimators in cosmology either directly (e.g., standard candle magnitudes or lensing magnification factors) or indirectly via modulating the threshold fluxes for sample selection, thereby affecting all source-based analyses.
 These biases can then mimic the effect of cosmology in, e.g., supernovae Ia Hubble diagram, galaxy clustering, and gravitational lensing \citep[CM19;][]{2016ApJ...829...50A, 2020MNRAS.496.2262K}.

-Interestingly, CM19 also showed that when extracting the CIB in SFD using different populations of galaxies as cross-correlation references, the cross amplitudes scale with the bias factors of the galaxies but not their star-formation rates.
+Interestingly, CM19 also showed that when extracting the CIB in SFD using different populations of galaxies as cross-correlation references, the cross-amplitudes scale with the bias factors of the galaxies but not their star-formation rates.
 This suggests that, at the resolution of SFD, the CIB is dominated by the so-called ``two-halo'' term, i.e., 100~$\rm \mu m$ light from star-forming galaxies clustered with the references but not the reference galaxies themselves.
-This implies that it is possible to clean the CIB in SFD using some generic LSS tracers in sky surveys in the optical or near-IR without needing to resolve every galaxy in the far-IR.
+This implies that it is possible to clean the CIB in SFD using some generic LSS tracers in sky surveys in the optical or NIR without needing to resolve every galaxy in the FIR.